 This is why we underwrite clipping engagements against month-six MRR, not month-one revenue.
 Paying for the acquisition engine is only the first half of the math.
 The retention curve is the other half.

-That second half is what makes managed clipping cheaper per subscriber than paid ads over any six-month horizon.
-Founders who budget for month one and bail after four weeks never see the compounding slope that turns $1,290 MRR into $5,000 plus by the end of quarter two.
+That second half is what makes managed clipping lower-cost per subscriber than paid ads over any six-month horizon.
+Founders who budget for month one and bail after four weeks never see the compounding slope that turns $1,290 MRR into an estimated $5,000 plus by the end of quarter two.

 Why Self-Serve Tools Don't Get You Here